bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073/README.md

 ```
 Note: CORS is enabled, so you can still access the data stored in the API once you have the backend fired up, despite the API being stored on a different server (`http://localhost:8000`).

 4. Open your web browser and navigate to `http://localhost:3000` to view the app.
+Page will be without data if backend is not up.

 ### Backend
 To view with data in the table, you need to install the required libraries first.
 If you haven't already, you can do this using pip, by running the following commands in your terminal: